Fundamental Theory of Torsion Gravity: Particles and cosmology

+describing the phase difference for almost degenerate neutrino masses.
+It consists of the $L/E$ dependence, modulating the usual kinetic contribution plus a new dynamic contribution, so that even if the neutrino mass spectrum were to be degenerate torsion would still induce an effective mechanism for the known neutrino oscillation.

+We have then considered the case without effective approximations, allowing also for sterile right-handed neutrinos in order to maintain the feasibility of the dynamical neutrino oscillations discussed above.
+In this case we have that the general Lagrangian is given according to

-showing that while the sterile right-handed neutrino is by construction insensitive to weak interactions, it is sensitive to the universal torsion interaction, and suggesting that to see torsional interactions on a background of weak interactions we must pass for neutrino physics; we have argued that this situation occurs because weak interactions among leptons provide some very clean scattering, but torsional effects may still be allowed if hidden in less clean processes like the weak or the chromo-dynamical interactions among quarks.
-We did not dare to deepen the discussion about torsional effects within nucleons, but we have argued that because of the universal attractiveness of torsion, its effect might reasonably be that of shrinking the nucleon radius, providing a possible avenue to tackle the ``proton radius problem'' that arose in recent years.
+showing that while the sterile right-handed neutrino is by construction insensitive to weak interactions, it is sensitive to the universal torsion interaction, and suggesting that to see torsional interactions on a background of weak interactions we must pass for neutrino physics.

 After having extensively wandered in the microscopic domain of particle physics, we move to see what type of effect torsion might have for a macroscopic application of a yet unseen particle, dark matter, and we have seen that in the case of effective approximation, the spinor source in the gravitational field equations becomes of the form